Shallow Grave (1994 film): Critical response

 On Metacritic, the film has a weighted average score of 69 out of 100 based on 21 critic reviews, indicating "generally favorable reviews".

 Caroline Westbrook of Empire magazine gave it 5 out of 5 and wrote: "This, the debut feature from acclaimed TV director Danny Boyle, is the best British thriller for years, a chilling and claustrophobic heart-stopper centring on a moral dilemma destined to fuel many a dinner party conversation."
 Quentin Curtis of The Independent wrote: "What makes the film fascinating, and exciting, is its marriage of British setting and American, B-movie format."

 Derek Elley of Variety magazine called it "a tar-black comedy that zings along on a wave of visual and scripting inventiveness."

 Roger Ebert of the Chicago Sun-Times gave it 2 out of 4, and wrote "All of the materials are in place [...]
 But somehow they never come together."
+Hal Hinson of The Washington Post remarked that "Boyle, who has an impressive reputation for his work on British television, has a lithe, energetic style, and he keeps the picture moving at a brisk clip.
+His characters, too, are young and fresh and promisingly rude—especially McGregor's Alex—but they become less and less interesting as the movie progresses.
+By its conclusion, just about everything intriguing in the film has evaporated."
+Desson Howe, writing in the same newspaper, said that "what counts most in this grisly thriller-cum-black-comedy is jolting audiences out of their cynical complacency", but stated that while "there are moments when Shallow Grave achieves a harmonic convergence of horror and macabre humor [...]
+Fox, McGregor and Eccleston merely mill around the screen like the kind of living-dead folks we usually see rising from the grave."
 Janet Maslin of The New York Times was critical of the film and said "misanthropy overwhelms his film in ways that prove more sour than droll, despite the presence of skillful actors and a bizarrely enveloping plot."